-- (1) Directors of TrustCo Bank Corp NY are also directors of Trustco Bank. - (2) Based on shares beneficially owned, and 19,024,433 shares outstanding, as of December 31, 2023.
-Beneficial ownership of less than 1% is denoted by an asterisk. - (3) Voting or investment power held by Mr. Flynn and his spouse or other immediate family members as to 2,603 shares. - (4) Voting or investment power for Ms. Lucarelli as to 2,721 shares. - (5) Voting or investment power held by Mr. Maggs and his spouse or immediate family members as to 16,157 shares. - (6) Includes for Mr. McCormick 286,726 shares owned directly by Mr. McCormick or his immediate family and 88,972 shares that are held indirectly by Mr. McCormick or his immediate family.
-Also includes currently exercisable options to acquire 20,001 shares. - (7) Voting or investment power held by Dr. Marinello and his spouse or other immediate family members as to 24,790 shares. - (8) Voting or investment power held by Mr. Powell and his spouse or other immediate family members as to 1,786 shares. - (9) Voting or investment power held by Ms. Russell as to 4,700 shares. - (10) Voting or investment power held by Mr. Silverman as to 4,787 shares. - (11) Includes for Mr. Curley currently exercisable options to acquire 2,340 shares. - (12) Includes for Mr. Hall currently exercisable options to acquire 225 shares. - (13) Includes for Mr. Leonard currently exercisable options to acquire 4,584 shares. - (14) Mr. Ozimek does not have any currently exercisable options. - (15) Includes for Mr. Salvador currently exercisable options to acquire 11,201 shares. - (16) Includes for Mr. Schreck currently exercisable options to acquire 580 shares. - (17) Total shares listed include all individuals previously listed within this chart as well as the 26,404 shares, which includes 580 shares of currently exercisable options, beneficially owned by Eric W. Schreck.
+(1) Directors of TrustCo Bank Corp NY are also directors of Trustco Bank.

+(2) Based on shares beneficially owned, and 19,019,749 shares outstanding, as of December 31, 2024.
+Beneficial ownership of less than 1% is denoted by an asterisk.

+(3) Voting or investment power held by Dr. Cotugno and her spouse or other immediate family members as to 409 shares.

+(4) Voting or investment power held by Mr. Flynn and his spouse or other immediate family members as to 2,725 shares.

+(5) Voting or investment power for Ms. Lucarelli as to 2,760 shares.

+(6) Voting or investment power held by Mr. Maggs and his spouse or immediate family members as to 16,940 shares.

+(7) Includes for Mr. McCormick 284,817 shares owned directly by Mr. McCormick or his immediate family and 89,053 shares that are held indirectly by Mr. McCormick or his immediate family.

+(8) Voting or investment power held by Dr. Marinello and his spouse or other immediate family members as to 25,969 shares.

+(9) Voting or investment power held by Mr. Powell and his spouse or other immediate family members as to 1,868 shares.

+(10) Voting or investment power held by Ms. Russell as to 4,700 shares.

+(11) Voting or investment power held by Mr. Silverman as to 4,787 shares.

+(12) Voting or investment power held by Mr. Curley and his spouse or immediate family members as to 36,856 shares.

+(13) Voting or investment power held by Mr. Leonard and his spouse or immediate family members as to 34,390 shares.

+(14) Voting or investment power held by Mr. Ozimek and his spouse or immediate family members as to 28,596 shares.

+(15) Voting or investment power held by Mr. Salvador and his spouse or immediate family members as to 49,294 shares.
+Includes currently exercisable options to acquire 5,601 shares.
+Mr. Salvador retired from the Company on December 31, 2024.

+(16) Total shares listed includes all individuals previously listed, but (i) excludes shares owned by Mr. Salvador (who is no longer serving as an executive officer as of the date of this filing) and (ii) includes 9,888 shares owned by Michael Hall, who is an executive officer.

-On December 31, 2023, the Financial Services Department of Trustco Bank held 393,433 shares of TrustCo common stock as executor, trustee, and agent (2.07% of outstanding shares) not otherwise reported in this proxy statement.
+On December 31, 2024, the Financial Services Department of Trustco Bank held 329,766 shares of TrustCo common stock as executor, trustee, and agent (1.73% of outstanding shares) not otherwise reported in this proxy statement.
 Neither TrustCo nor Trustco Bank has any beneficial interest in these shares.